sergiocorreia/quipu/Guide.md

 * VCE notes are autoinferred from the estimates (e.g. clustering, robust SEs)
 * rename() and drop() are actually doing regex matching

+### Noting FEs

+(not coded yet)
+There are three ways fixed effects may appear:
+1. Implicly in xtreg, fe (search for the tsvars)
+2. Within absorb() in either areg() or reghdfe()
+3. As dummies in i##.varname

+The indicate() option helps with the third one only, and may also conflict with how -quipu- works.

+The soln. is to extend postfoot() or prefoot() to manually add the lines (like BuildHeader does).
+Now, what should be the syntax?

+* Just use -indicate- as option
+* And in metadata.txt , add the keys `indicate_yes` and `indicate_no`.
+* Also in metadata add a group for the labels of the absorbed vars (maybe call it -indicate-)

 ## Summary

 To recap, these are the steps: